MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-distributed-availability-groups.md

     Proceed after the availability group **synchronization_state_desc** is `SYNCHRONIZED`.
 If **synchronization_state_desc** is not `SYNCHRONIZED`, run the command every five seconds until it changes.
 Do not proceed until the **synchronization_state_desc** = `SYNCHRONIZED`.

-1. On the SQL Server that hosts the primary replica for the primary availability group, set the distributed availability group role to `SECONDARY`.
+1. On the global primary, set the distributed availability group role to `SECONDARY`.

     ```sql
     ALTER AVAILABILITY GROUP distributedag SET (ROLE = SECONDARY);